twobeers75/TRANSECT/README.md

 ## Installation
 <span id="#installation"></span>

-NOTE: SCA requires and depends on numerous packages and applications.
+NOTE: TRANSECT requires and depends on numerous packages and applications.
 These take some time to install if not already present.
 A fresh install on a vanilla Ubuntu 22.04 can take 30-45mins depending on the PC and network speeds.

 To start, clone the repo